sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Some developers claim *pure* functional languages aren't practical, i.e. they are too strict and they don't reflect the "real" (reality) world of computers because real computers have mutable state, and so trying to program without mutable state is just a mathematical exercise (and also hard for software developers).
 What's reality got to do with programming languages?

-Why choose a *pure* or *impure* functional language?
+Why choose between an *pure* or *impure* functional language?
 And are there really only 2 choices?
 Either we reject mutability and program in a pure functional language, or we just accept mutable reality and join the impure crowd?

 I've thought about this question since I started using Elixir (5 years now), when trying to build a mental framework for categorizing languages.